cheyenneneese/cheyenneneese/README.md

 ### Hi there 👋

 - You can find my SQL portfolio here.
-- I'm interested in improving my skills in R and SQL
+- I'm currently working on improving my skills in R and SQL
 - I'm passionate about health, economics, and process improvement

 View my [LinkedIn Profile](www.linkedin.com/in/cheyenneneese)